 This Article covers HTTP method POST, requests made to a REST API to create resources at the URI end, and validation of the response through Scriptworks.

-First, I will demonstrate the exercise we need to perform, followed by practically demonstrating the Automation through Drag and Drop of the relevant Blocks present in Scriptworks for achieving it.
+First, I will demonstrate the exercise we need to perform, followed by practically demonstrating the Automation through Drag and Drop of the relevant Blocks in Scriptworks for achieving it.

 HTTP Method Discussed in this Article:-